mikemartinez99/GDSC-Pixi-SOP/README.md

 **Date: December 12, 2025**

 **Purpose:**
-To provide a standardized framework for implmenting and managing software environments for core projects using Pixi
+To provide a standardized framework for implmenting and managing software environments for core projects using Pixi, a versatile package manager that facilitates reproducibility across machines.

 **Scope:**
 This SOP applies to any projects where a reproducible environment is needed, including R, Python, command-line tools, and mixed-language workflows.
-Pixi may not be applicable for every project due to current limitations in support for Bioconductor tools (R) as of December 2025.
+Pixi may not be applicable for every project due to current limitations in support for Bioconductor tools (R) as of December 2025 (see [Running RStudio with Pixi](#running-rstudio-with-pixi))